 See your health care provider if you:

 The best way to prevent secondary amenorrhea is to maintain a healthy lifestyle.
-Stay at a healthy weight, learn ways to cope with stress and emotional problems, and stay up to date with your scheduled pelvic exam and Pap smears.
+Stay at a healthy weight, stay aware of your monthly period, and stay up to date with your scheduled pelvic exam and Pap smears.

 © Copyright 1995-2014 The Cleveland Clinic Foundation.
 All rights reserved